The Best Home Espresso Machine in 2024: From Ascaso to Solis

 You have to hand it to Breville.
 The Australian manufacturer has set about dominating a specific niche of the home espresso machine market.
 They’ve cottoned on to the fact that plenty of aspiring home baristas want more control over their espresso, but like a certain amount of automation too.

 Just go and check out Breville’s website; they’re definitely catering to a specific type of “third wave” coffee drinker.
 Anyway, I’m all for it!
-Then again, you probably guessed by the amount of Breville espresso machines on my list.
+Then again, you probably guessed by the amount of Breville machines on my list.

 As I’ve said elsewhere, what impresses me the most is Breville’s dedication to constantly improving its coffee makers.
 Rather than rest on its laurels, the manufacturer ensures its products get better with each new release.